 Beyond Bitcoin: The Future of Blockchain Technology and Its Impact on Business

-Let’s explore the current ways blockchain can be beneficial beyond Bitcoin, how blockchain systems might shape and impact our future, and what comes next for this transformative technology.
+Let’s explore the current ways blockchain can be beneficial beyond Bitcoin.
+We will look at how blockchain systems might shape and impact our future.
+And get a glimpse at what comes next for this transformative technology.

 Before we dive into the details, a brief explanation of blockchain and how it works is in order.
 At its most basic, blockchain is a distributed ledger.
-This means that information is stored across a system of public or private computers in an ever-growing list of transactions known as “blocks”.
-These transactions are permanently recorded, mathematically encrypted, and put in chronological order adding to the chain of records.
+Information is stored across a system of public or private computers in an ever-growing list of transactions known as “blocks”.
+These transactions are permanently recorded.
+Then mathematically encrypted, and put in chronological order adding to the chain of records.
 Various protocols are used to ensure a new block is authorized by other participants before it can be added to the chain.
 As a result, blockchain is an eternal, transmutable, transparent recording of data.

 One of the most important features of blockchain is that no central authority or company controls it.
-Because data is stored across a network of computers, there is no middleman.
+Instead a network of computers stores data.
+Therefore, there is no middleman.
 The decentralized nature of blockchain also means that no one person can take down or corrupt the whole system, preventing problems like fraud and double spending.
 Blockchain’s most well-known application to date has been in cryptocurrencies like Bitcoin, but the potentials of this technology go far beyond financial transactions.
-In fact, blockchain technology can be set up in many ways to meet various goals and commercial objectives.
+In fact, blockchain technology can meet various goals and commercial objectives.

 Current Applications of Blockchain